 This is to foster the development of more advanced walking algorithms.
-By reducing the size of the foot the intrinsic stability of the humanoid robot is reduced and active walking are encouraged. (e.g. from H^2/24 in following years in steps of H^2/26, H^2/28 to finally reach human-like proportions).
+By reducing the size of the foot the intrinsic stability of the humanoid robot is reduced and active walking is encouraged. (e.g. from H^2/26 in following years in steps of H^2/28, H^2/30 to finally reach human-like proportions).